telus/tds-core/docs/src/html/2-Use-Thorium/3-receiving-updates.md

 * Users should apply updates in a local environment and have developer review the change log for affected code and then conduct a visual smoke test.
 * The outcome squads’ local QA should execute testing.
 Defects should be logged in local project boards, and be reviewed by Product manager.
 * Project Sponsors may need to be made aware of the changes and accept that visual changes will be happening, depending on business requirements
-* For any issues that must be addressed immediately (and not in the next Thorium update), code overrides can be written locally by developers and logged as a comment on the local defect ticket.
+* For any issues that must be addressed immediately (and not in the next TDS), code overrides can be written locally by developers and logged as a comment on the local defect ticket.
-* Breaking defects should immediately be filed with Thorium [via an issue in Git](https://github.com/telusdigital/telus-thorium-core/issues).
+* Breaking defects should immediately be filed with TDS [via an issue in Git](https://github.com/telusdigital/telus-thorium-core/issues).

 ## Getting Design Updates

 ---

-Designers should [download the latest Master sketch file](/2-Use-Thorium/5-downloads.html) and use Thorium elements to create their page layouts.
+Designers should [download the latest Master sketch file](/2-Use-Thorium/5-downloads.html) and use TDS elements to create their page layouts.

 In addition to the downloads page, the Sketch file is also found in the ["designs" folder of the Git repo](https://github.com/telusdigital/telus-thorium-core/tree/master/designs).